connorrothschild/v4/src/routes/post/svelte-reactivity.md

 </Code>

-Quick bonus tip: you can actually combine each of these conditions into one line because the [comma operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comma_Operator) evaluates **each** of its operands and returns the value of the last.
+But here's a quick bonus tip: you can actually combine each of these conditions into one line because the [comma operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comma_Operator) evaluates **each** of its operands and returns the value of the last.

 <Code language="Svelte">